 Last year's model usually costs just $99, while the model from two years ago is often free with a two-year contract.
 So, even if you don't want to pay a premium for the cutting edge, you can still get a great new phone for a good price.

 After you've decided what phone you want to use on your new carrier, you need to choose what monthly service plan you'll use.
 While the basic outlines of what each carrier gives you--calling, data, texting, etc.--is fairly similar, there are some important differences that can end up saving you a lot.
-Check out the rate plans from the major carriers here:
+Check out the rate plans from the major carriers in the linked article.

 Before switching, make sure to back up the data on your iPhone.
 You'll want to do this because when you get your new iPhone and set it up, you can restore the backup onto the new phone and you'll have all your old data ready.